ibm-cloud-docs/vmwaresolutions/vmonic/iam_verify_permissions.md

 1. Log in to [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com).
 2. On the upper right of the window, select the {{site.data.keyword.cloud_notm}} account that you want to use.
-3. Click **Manage** > **Access (IAM)** > **Users**.
+3. Click **Manage** > **Access (IAM)**.
+4. From the left navigation pane, click **Users**.
-4. Scroll down through the list until you find a name with an oval icon to the right with the word **Owner**, which indicates that the user is an account administrator.
+5. Scroll down through the list until you find a name with an **owner** icon next to the user name, which indicates that the user is an account administrator.
-5. Write down the name of this user.
+6. Write down the name of this user.

-If the owner you identified is not available or has left the company, find one or more other users with the administrator role.
+If the owner that you identified is not available or has left the company, find one or more other users with the administrator role.
 Consider who might be assigned the role, for example, a manager, team lead, or someone who works directly with {{site.data.keyword.cloud_notm}} customers.

-To locate a user with an administrator role, click the name link and review the information on the **Access policies** tab.
+To locate a user with an administrator role, click the name link and review the information on the **Access** tab.
 Look for the following values:
 * Role - Administrator
 * Access Type - Service
 * Policy Details - All VMware® Solutions resources